maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 ### `tangent-line.xml` ###

+This question asks students to find the line tangent to a randomly generated cubic polynomial at a point.
+It is broken down into three parts to provide structure.
 This randomly generated three part question has follow through marking.
 Details of how to write this question are given in the the section on [multi-part mathematical questions](Multi-part_mathematical_questions.md).

 ### `cubic-spline.xml` ###